Borrow Our Materials

 Renewals

-Patrick Power Library material may be renewed three times, unless an item is on hold or has been recalled for use by another borrower.
-When an item renewed three times is due, it must be brought back.
+Patrick Power Library material not returned by their due date will be automatically renewed within the item's maximum renewal limit, unless an item is on hold or has been recalled for use by another borrower.
+When an item has reached its maximum renewal period, it must be brought back.

 In person: Items may be brought to the Patrick Power Library's Access Services desk for renewal.
-We will also renew items that you have signed out from other Novanet libraries.
+We cannot renew items from other libraries in person.

 Online: SMU Library items, or items from other Novanet libraries, may also be renewed online, through the following steps: